micro-community/development/README.md

 ## Contents

+- [collaboration](collaboration.md) - the tools we use or will use for collaboration
 - [design](design) - where the design docs live
 - [environments](environments.md) - details our environments and architecture
 - [glossary](glossary.md) - a glossary of terms and explanation of brand, company, project, product